makerdao/community/governance/polls/templates/Collateral Onboarding/MIP9 Community Greenlight Poll - $asset_name - $date_MONTH_DD,_YYYY.md

 ---
 # Poll: Community Greenlight Poll - $asset_code ($asset_name) - $date_MONTH_DD,_YYYY

 The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) as part of their responsibilities as defined in [MIP9: Community Greenlight](https://mips.makerdao.com/mips/details/MIP9).
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on $date_DAY,_MONTH_DD at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday $date_DAY,_MONTH_DD at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**
 - **You should vote for the option which you prefer.**
 - **If you would accept either option, you should vote 'Abstain'.**

 ## Review

 This poll asks whether the asset $asset_code ($asset_name) should be prioritized for inclusion in the Maker Protocol by the [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).

 Please review the collateral onboarding application [thread]($discussion_link) to inform your position before voting.